-Flu season is coming and getting vaccinated can protect you and your family.
+Flu season is coming and getting vaccinated offers the best protection.
 The vaccine works to reduce the risk of getting seriously ill, including hospitalizations, pneumonia and death.

 Minnesota influenza outbreaks typically occur between December through April.
 Antibodies develop about two weeks after getting the vaccine.